the short version

 sol pbc develops two open source projects:

-- solstone: an open source, local-first journal of what you see and hear, for the agents you use. it processes your screen and audio locally with AI and builds a searchable knowledge graph of your digital life. it runs on your hardware. your data stays on your device.
+- solstone: sol keeps a journal of what you see and hear. an open source, local-first memory the agents you use can work from. it processes your screen and audio locally with AI and builds a searchable knowledge graph of your digital life. it runs on your hardware. your data stays on your device.

-sol pbc also operates one optional, paid hosted service:
+sol pbc also operates three optional hosted services:

-- solstone hosted — private link: a relay sol pbc runs so you can reach your own journal from your phone (or any of your devices) without running your own relay. it's a convenience, never a requirement: the free paths — connecting directly on your own network, or bringing your own transport, or self-hosting the open-source relay — are always available and are private by the same construction. the relay is blind: it moves encrypted bytes between your devices and can't read them.
+- private network: a relay sol pbc runs so you can reach your own journal from your phone (or any of your devices) without running your own relay. it's a convenience, never a requirement: the free paths (connecting directly on your own network, bringing your own transport, or self-hosting the open-source relay) are always available and are private by the same construction. the relay is blind: it moves encrypted bytes between your devices and can't read them.

 what data does sol pbc collect?

-solstone and vit are open source software that runs on your hardware. sol pbc receives no data from your use of these products — no telemetry, no analytics, no crash reports, no usage data. the software works entirely offline from sol pbc.
+solstone and vit are open source software that runs on your hardware. sol pbc receives no data merely from your local use of these products: no telemetry, no analytics, no crash reports, no usage data. the software works entirely offline from sol pbc. if you apply for or receive Scout status, we receive the Scout records described below; if you enable a paid hosted service, we receive the records described in that service's section.

 the source code is public. you can verify this yourself.